 When we receive a request for preauthorization, our clinical staff reviews the request using nationally recognized guidelines.
 These guidelines are consistent with sound clinical principles and have been developed by the Plan and practicing health care providers.
 If guidelines do not exist for a certain service or treatment, resource tools based on peer-reviewed, scientific medical evidence are used.

 A preauthorization will specify the length of time for which it is valid.
-If your Preauthorization is approved, it will remain valid for 3 months.
 A preauthorization may also be for only a certain number of treatments or services.